 The quantum states on which a CV-QKD protocol realization is based have certain physical properties.
-Among those are the wavelength or light frequency, temporal shape and polarization.
-The physical properties define the mode in which the coherent or squeezed states reside, and which has to be measured by the detector for optimal performance.
+Among those are the wavelength or light frequency, the temporal shape, and the polarization.
+The physical properties define the mode in which the coherent or squeezed states reside and that has to be measured by the detector for optimal performance.
 Several different physical realizations have been investigated.

-The basis of all implementations is light produced by a laser at a certain carrier angular frequency $\Omega$ and described by its electric field $E\exp(i\Omega t)$, where $E$ is the electric field amplitude and $t$ is time.
+The basis of all implementations is light produced by a laser at a certain carrier angular frequency $\Omega$ and described by its electric field $E\exp(i\Omega t)$, where $E$ is the electric field amplitude and $t$ is the time.
 To implement the random quadrature displacement in P\&M coherent-state or squeezed-state protocols quadrature modulation is used.
 For this purpose the light is passed through an electro-optic modulator modulating the phase or amplitude of the light by changing the refractive index through an applied electric field.

-An often used implementation is based on a pulsed laser which at a typical repetition rate in the MHz range emits hundreds of ns long pulses of light~\cite{Jouguet2013,Zhang2020}, or laser pulses that are carved into a continuous-wave (CW) laser beam using a high-extinction intensity modulator which achieves higher repetition rates of currently up to 250 MHz~\cite{Laudenbach2019}.
-After optical attenuation to on average a couple of photons per pulse, the pulses are in a coherent state whose amplitude is randomly changed with an amplitude modulator, and moved to all four quadrants of the phase space by a phase modulator which has to be driven up to its half-wave voltage.
+An often-used implementation is based on a pulsed laser that, at a typical repetition rate in the MHz range, emits hundreds of nanoseconds-long pulses of light~\cite{Jouguet2013,Zhang2020} or laser pulses that are carved into a continuous-wave (cw) laser beam using a high-extinction intensity modulator that currently achieves higher repetition rates of up to 250 MHz~\cite{Laudenbach2019}.
+After optical attenuation to on average a couple of photons per pulse, the pulses are in a coherent state whose amplitude is randomly changed with an amplitude modulator and are moved to all four quadrants of the phase space using a phase modulator that has to be driven up to its half-wave voltage.

-In other implementations, the vacuum state at a sideband frequency of the carrier is displaced instead of using the carrier itself~\cite{Pirandola2015,Kleis2017,Jain2022}.
-Those implementations use CW lasers and the temporal shape of the coherent states is defined by the electrical waveform driving the modulators.
+In other implementations the vacuum state at a sideband frequency of the carrier is displaced instead of using the carrier itself~\cite{Pirandola2015,Kleis2017,Jain2022}.
+Those implementations use cw lasers, and the temporal shape of the coherent states is defined by the electrical waveform driving the modulators.
 Since a vacuum state and not an excited coherent state is displaced, smaller driving voltages can be used and the modulator is operated in its linear regime.
-Generally, three different sideband modulation techniques have been explored which are sketched in Fig.~\ref{fig:quadraturemodulation} and outlined below.
+Generally, three different sideband modulation techniques have been explored.
+They are sketched in Fig.~\ref{fig:quadraturemodulation} and outlined next.